"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Introduction

-As remote work will continue beyond the pandemic, it is important for us to know how to evolve our techniques to support work in this setting.
-Our work can help to improve the experience of teams who are working remotely by helping identify crucial factors that they should focus on strengthening, such as the ability to effectively communicate and brainstorm, and the maintenance of social connection and team cohesion.
+As remote work will continue beyond the pandemic, it is important for us to know how to evolve our approaches to support remote work.
+Our work can help improve the experience of remote teams by identifying crucial factors that they should focus on strengthening, like the ability to effectively communicate and brainstorm, and factors they should work on maintaining like social connection and team cohesion.